Book a consult

 November 2020 is promised to change this big game.
 Microsoft announced a huge .NET 5 launch that will make .NET family different and will eventually create one unified platform.
 Microsoft’s team mentioned that .NET 5 will be used to target Windows, Linux, macOS, IOS, Android, tvOS, watchOS, WebAssembly, and even more.

-Microsoft tends to produce a single .NET runtime environment and framework that can be used anywhere and has uniform runtime behaviors and software developer experiences.
+Microsoft tends to produce a single .NET runtime environment and framework that can be used anywhere and has uniform runtime behaviours and software developer experiences.

 Microsoft states that,